Facts About Senegal's Culture, Geography, and History

-9. Senegal is the only country in West Africa which wasn’t overrun by a military coup.
+9. Senegal is the only country in West Africa that wasn’t overrun by a military coup.

 8. The capital of Senegal is the port city of Dakar.
 Its history has shaped it to be one of the most liberal and cosmopolitan cities of Africa.

 Dakar is one of the most cosmopolitan cities in West Africa.
-It has a long history of multiculturalism – having served as an important trading center preceding the colonial period.
-Today, great names in West African music, poetry, literature and liberal arts come from Dakar.
-A visit to Dakar, the westernmost capital of Afro-Eurasiatic mainlanland, is akin to a visit to Africa’s Paris.
+It has a long history of multiculturalism - having served as an important trading center preceding the colonial period.
+Today, great names in West African music, poetry, literature, and liberal arts come from Dakar.
+A visit to Dakar, the westernmost capital of Afro-Eurasiatic mainland, is akin to a visit to Africa’s Paris.

 7. Senegal was a pivot for The Negritude, which was a literary movement in the 1930’s-1950s.
 Born in Paris, it had many notable Senegalese people who later spearheaded the decolonization of Africa.

 Due to early adventures in education, long history of Trans-Atlantic trade, and travels abroad, many Senegalese were quite exposed to what goes on in the rest of the world.
 It is this exposure that made them get concerned about the need for independence.

 The Negritude spirit was their rallying call – to liberate not just Senegal but entire Africa.
 This helped to fuel the Pan-African movement.